zedparsa/Flowsense-ids/README.md

     df = df[list(REQUIRED)]
 ```
+Conceptually, you are building a clean boundary between the messy outside world (CSV exports) and the clean inside world (your analysis pipeline).
+The required-column check is critical: it prevents confusing downstream errors by validating the schema upfront and giving a clear, actionable message if something is wrong.

 Key implementation notes:
 > - The “missing required columns” error is presentation-friendly because it prints both what is missing and what is available